 Identifies development opportunities

 As the feedback a person receives is most likely diverse, this provides a unique opportunity to uncover areas that may need development or open up gaps in knowledge that could be valuable.
-Such feedback can then be incorporated into employee improvement or development plans.
-This is very useful information that the employee may not have thought of on their own.
+Such feedback can then be incorporated into personal development plans.
+This is very useful information that the individual may not have thought of on their own.

 Core competencies adhered to

 When a company introduces a 360-degree feedback as part of its performance management system, they can do so in a manner that relates to the company’s core competencies.
 These competencies reflect the organization’s standard for behaviours and interactions.
 When reinforced on a regular basis, they can have an impact in shaping your company’s culture.
 Making them a part of the performance management system means that individuals can receive feedback about how they act on and exemplify the organisation’s core competencies in their daily performance, encouraging everyone to live and breath these ideals in everything they do.

 This point is entitled ‘inadequate’; as there are many ways in which feedback can be inadequate.
 As with all reviews, there is a chance that the feedback might have been filtered or edited in some way and therefore isn’t 100% honest.
 This can happen often as Managers will ask to receive (or be able to access) all feedback, even if it is not directed towards them.
 This can result in people being less frank because they are aware their manager might read it.
 Additionally, people often misunderstand the purpose of the 360-degree feedback exercises.
 The aim of feedback is to be constructive, not personal.

 If a manager does not get on-board with, or is not enthusiastic about a 360-degree feedback program, it is unlikely that it would be successfully implemented.
 Whatever the boss gives importance to, gets the attention of his/her subordinates.